-If you were asked to think of a typical garden fence, I’m pretty sure the image that most people will conjure up would be of a very ordinary Featherboard, also known as feather edge fencing and sometimes closeboard.
+If you were asked to think of a typical garden fence, we're pretty sure the image that most people will think up would be of a very ordinary Featherboard fence.

-Featherboard is a solid style fence, read about the other types and styles of fencing available
+Featherboard is what we term as a 'solid style' fence, read about the other types and styles of fencing available.

-Here are a few reasons why all feather edge fences aren’t all the same, and what makes Jacksons superior:
+No wrong.
+Here are a few reasons why all feather edge fences are not all the same, and what makes Jacksons superior in every aspect.

 Sign up for our newsletter